Board of Directors & Coordinating Council | Staff

 Maddie Loeffler joined 350 Wisconsin as a volunteer in 2019 and now serves as the Office Administrator on staff.
 She grew up in Madison and recently graduated from UW–Eau Claire with a degree in Environmental Geography and American Indian Studies.
 At UW–Eau Claire, she was involved in sustainability work, student governance, and environmental advocacy.
 In her free time, Maddie enjoys baking, painting, crocheting, hiking, and spending time with her family, friends, and little gremlin dog.

-Mariah Lelewicz
+Mariah Lelewicz (she/her)

-Mariah is the Communications and Development Fellow for 350 Wisconsin.
+Mariah is the Fundraising and Communications Coordinator for 350 Wisconsin.
 Mariah is a recent graduate of St. Norbert College where she leaned into the liberal arts experience and took classes in almost every subject available, from political science to film to sociology.
 While on campus, Mariah worked for the Sturzl Center for Community Service and Learning, where she gained experience working with volunteers, organizations, and students.
 While in that role, she realized that nonprofit work was something she was passionate about.
 Mariah is excited to be working with 350 Wisconsin, combining many of her interests and passions into this very important work.

-Fossil Free Fed Campaign Organizer
+Fossil Fuel Organizer